How to Care for Your Jewelry

 - Remove your jewelry from the cup, wipe it down, and then allow it to air dry before you place it back into storage for safekeeping

-As long as you follow these steps and don't allow any moisture to build upon your sterling silver jewelry before you store it, you should be able to safely remove all of the tarnish from it.
+As long as you follow these steps and don't allow any moisture to build upon your jewelry before you store it, you should be able to safely remove all of the tarnish from it.

 When to Remove Your Jewelry